-Most people have a colonoscopy starting around age 50.
+Most people have a colonoscopy procedure starting around age 50.
 It’s important to follow the prep instruction for the colonoscopy before the procedure.
-This articles shares ideas and guidelines for what to eat after a colonoscopy including a food list and recipes.
+This article shares ideas and guidelines for what to eat after a colonoscopy including a food list and recipes.

 What is a Colonoscopy?

 A colonoscopy is a procedure performed by your healthcare provider to examine the inside of your large intestine, which is made up of your colon and rectum.

 During the medical procedure, a long, thin instrument called a colonoscope is passed into your colon.
 The colonoscope is a flexible tube that carries a camera and is also able to remove tissue from inside the intestine (although you won’t feel it due to the anesthesia that you will likely have before the test).